Stick-slip dynamics in an interleaved system with self-amplified friction: The role of deformation

-As a further test for the predictive power of our estimate of $K$, we now consider an additional series of experiments performed at $V=0.5$ or 1 mm/mm (i.e. in the low velocity limit) with samples differently aged.
-The mechanical properties of assemblies are impacted by various aging effects.
-On the one hand, we expect aging to occur at the level of the surface-contact asperities.
+As a further test for the predictive power of our estimate of $K$, we now consider an additional series of experiments performed at $V=0.5$ or 1 mm/mm (i.e. in the low velocity limit).
+These experiments have been performed in a range of ambient relative humidities between 28 $\%$ and 55 $\%$, with samples differently aged (i.e. between 9 and 28 preliminary traction tests in the range $d \in [13, 18]$ mm).
+The mechanical properties of our interleaved assemblies are expected to be impacted by humidity through its effect on the friction coefficient of the paper~\cite{borch2001handbook,kawashima2008paper}, as well as by various aging effects.
+As discussed at the end of Sec.~\ref{sec:expset}, we expect aging to occur at the level of the surface-contact asperities~\cite{de1997determination,garoff2004friction,fulleringer2014contribution}.
 On the other hand, repeated traction protocols and sample manipulation can induce plastic deformation of the sheets, thereby altering their elastic response.
 This results in an observed variation of the force-displacement curves $F(d)$ and effective stiffness $K(d_v)$.
-Remarkably, for all the considered experiments, $F_{\text{max}}(d)$ can be fitted via Eq.~\ref{eq::model} with the same $T^*=3$ mN as the one used before and slightly varying the friction coefficient in the range $\mu\in[0.88,0.93]$ (not shown).
+Remarkably, for all the considered experiments, $F_{\text{max}}(d)$ can be fitted via Eq.~\eqref{eq::model} with the same $T^*=3$ mN as the one used before and slightly varying the friction coefficient in the range $\mu\in[0.82,0.93]$ (not shown).
 Keeping fixed these parameters along with ${Y}_\text{eff}=3.8$ GPa, we fitted the curves $K(d_v)$ with via $M_{\text{eff}}(d){K}_{\text{eff}}$ with only $\hat{N}$ as a free parameter.
+The effect of humidity and aging on the fitted $\mu$ and $\hat{N}$ is discussed in Appendix~\ref{app:fitPar}.
 In Fig.~\ref{fig:finalScaling}, we show that this procedure allows us to collapse all the data in a plot as a function of the adimensional variable $\hat{d}=\ln(1+2\mu\hat{N}/T^*)/\alpha$.
 As shown in the inset, the same data appear quite dispersed when plotted as a function of $d_v$.